04.04.2025

 Vertikal Comment

-From a quick glance through the paperwork, this is a well documented and researched case but is based on the fact that by consolidating the industry and working more knowledgeably rental companies it goes without saying that rental companies are colluding and conspiring.
-This will be very hard to prove and can be refuted easily by actual facts.
+From a quick glance through the paperwork, this is a well documented and researched case but is based on the assumption that by consolidating the industry and working more knowledgeably rental companies it goes without saying that rental companies are colluding and conspiring.
+This will be very hard to prove and can be refuted easily by the facts.

 Airlines, hotels and many other industries compare pricing and availability on a daily basis and use that information in their dynamic pricing programmes – all too often the price of a flight is exactly the same no matter which airline you look at.
 It is true this can be frustrating for the buyer and can look like price fixing.
 But numerous investigations into many of these cases has not found any evidence of price fixing.

-It looks as though the main argument here is that it was better when roofing companies like this – who will also be using competitive pricing as a guide when quoting for work – could bamboozle small rental companies into cutting prices based by informing them that ‘the guy up the road had offered a much better deal' and that they would need to match it.
+It looks as though the main argument here is that the market was better when roofing companies like this – who will be using equipment rental prices as part of their calculations when quoting for work – could bamboozle small rental companies into cutting prices simply by informing them that ‘the guy up the road had offered a much better deal' and that they would need to match it.

 At this stage of the process it looks as though it will be a major challenge for the claimant and its anticipated class action partners to prove their case, but… who knows?